extra2000/openfortivpn/README.md

 ## Allow other machines to use VPN connection

-Suppose that your minion's LAN IP address is `192.168.1.2` and the other machine that you want to give VPN access is `192.168.1.10`
+Suppose that your minion's LAN IP address is `192.168.1.2` and the other machine that you want to give VPN access is `192.168.1.10`.

-On the minion, execute the following command:
+Execute the following command on the salt master:
 ```
-$ sudo iptables -t nat -A POSTROUTING -s 192.168.1.10 -j MASQUERADE
+$ sudo salt 'MINION-ID' iptables.append nat POSTROUTING rule='-s 192.168.1.10 -j MASQUERADE'
-$ sudo sysctl -w net.ipv4.ip_forward=1
+$ sudo salt 'MINION-ID' sysctl.assign net.ipv4.ip_forward 1
 ```

 Let's say if you want to SSH to `172.168.100.64` from the other machine, execute the same `ip route` command as above on the machine: